-During Household visits, 25 families were involved, 84% of which were led by women as seen in Table 10.
-As part of the activity, a total of 67 LED lightbulbs, 21 power strips, 14 water flow regulators, 29 tap aerators, 25 draught proofing windows, 21 draught proofing door, 5 radiator insulation, and 14 thermometers were distributed and installed in the participant households.
+During Household visits, 39 families were involved, 77% of which were led by women as seen in Table 10.
+As part of the activity, a total of 72 LED lightbulbs, 32 power strips, 15 water flow regulators, 31 tap aerators, 25 draught proofing windows, 22 draught proofing door, 13 radiator insulation, and 16 thermometers were distributed and installed in the participant households.
 These devices resulted in the energy, water, cost and CO2 emissions savings summarized in Table 10.

 Within the DIY workshops, two actions were implemented: low-cost measures and smartmetering.
-Six sessions were held for DIY low-cost small measures and only one was held for the smart-metering approach.
+Six sessions were held for DIY low-cost small measures and eight were held for the smart-metering approach.
 Although the scope of the workshops was mostly to inform consumers and raise awareness about energy saving measures, the DIY low-cost small measures workshops prompted some actions addressing energy poverty at some of the workshop locations.
 In particular, one of the workshops held at a social housing organization for immigrant workers, managed to convinced tenants to replace cast iron electrical plates with induction appliances, and install PV solar or/and thermal systems to reduce energy expenses.
 However, the project is still in early stages and no data to calculate the proposed KPI is available at this point.
 Similarly, other locations show interest in implementing some of the recommendations given at the workshops, but its quantification is not currently viable due to lack of data.